ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/finding-the-right-component.md

 Social media links are common in modern web pages.
 AMP provides us with ready-made link buttons that allow users to share your page on their social media with a single click, thereby helping you grow your user engagement.

 Using the AMP documentation, add buttons below the `<amp-youtube>` component that let the user **share** our page with a single click.
-However, you will need to navigate and search within the [AMP Components Reference](https://www.ampproject.org/docs/reference/components) to find the relevant AMP component. (**Hint**: The title of this section should help you find what you’re looking for.)
+However, you will need to navigate and search within the [AMP Components Reference]({{g.doc('/content/amp-dev/documentation/components.md', locale=doc.locale).url.path}}) to find the relevant AMP component. (**Hint**: The title of this section should help you find what you’re looking for.)

 Once you have located the correct component, click the name of the component to access its documentation.
 Use that documentation to add components that: